How to get a job in IT?

 I assume nothing about your gender and I badly want to say it doesn’t matter, but that’s more complicated.
 As a cis male I acknowledge being privileged by never having to deal with rejection based on my gender - but I cannot deny it does happen.
 I’m fortunate to know many women that thrive in the industry.
 I have had women as my direct managers and I worked with women as my teammates.
 I leave it to your judgment whether my advice presents anything of value based on that prerequisite.

 I am unable to post advice specific to one’s ethnicity, nationality or skin color.
 I stand for racial equality and I try to educate myself on this topic.
 I am sad to acknowledge systemic discrimination is a thing and I want to be a part of the solution rather than the problem.
 But I can only do as much and posting advice from a position I never experienced is not something I’m willing to do.
+If you want to hear stories about getting into tech as seen by people of color, check out TechGirlSteph, Bukola or The Only Girl in the Room.

 I have no ambitions of being your only source of truth.
 I cannot cover everything in a single article.
 Don’t stop here.
 Google a lot.
 Keep exploring on your own.
 Confront opinions from various sources.
 Establish your own plan and try executing it.